 Who is the Indiana Federation of Families for Children’s Mental Health?

-The Indiana Federation of Families for Children’s Mental Health (IFFCMH) is the only statewide not-for-profit organization dedicated exclusively to the field of children’s mental health.
+The Indiana Federation of Families for Children’s Mental Health (IFFCMH) is Indiana's only statewide not-for-profit organization dedicated exclusively to the field of children’s mental health.
 We were founded in 1995 and were incorporated as a 501 (c) 3 in 1998.
 The organization was created by combining two statewide family organizations, the Indiana Family Support Network and the Family Action Network.
-IFFCMH was the recipient of the SAMHSA Statewide Family Network grant from 1998 to 2010 and has re-applied for 2013 to 2016.
+IFFCMH was the recipient of the SAMHSA Statewide Family Network grant from 1998 to 2010 and from June 2013 to the present.